rtcapoquian/front-end-User-Service/README.md

 ## 11. Contact Support

-If you encounter any issues or have any questions, please contact our hacker at https://web.facebook.com/rejicapoquian81.
+If you encounter any issues or have any questions, please contact our support team at [support@eventcs.com](mailto:support@eventcs.com).

-## Here are the images
+## Image Repository

 You can find all the images used in this documentation in the [image repository](https://github.com/rtcapoquian/front-end-User-Service/tree/main/images).